-Another popular walking tour of Rio de Janeiro’s biggest favela is Rocinha, with around 70,000 residents.
+Rio de Janeiro’s biggest favela is Rocinha, with around 70,000 residents.
 This local guide-led trip is aimed at giving people an insider’s perspective on the daily life and ongoing challenges of poverty and overcrowding that the locals face.
 See murals and hillsides covered in ramshackle buildings.
 See local commerce in action, as well as the efforts of local organizations to improve living conditions in the favela.
 As with the other tours on this list, the tour fee includes a small contribution to the local community.
 From $35 per person.

-With the aim of debunking myths and breaking down stereotypes, this four-hour walking tour in Rocinha is another one run by a local resident that aims to be respectful and non-intrusive to other residents.
-This tour takes you to meet locals who are happy to tell their own stories about life in the favela, while keeping group sizes limited to a maximum of 10 people.
-This is one of the most highly rated favela tours in Brazil and offers the chance for a view of the cityscape from a good vantage point.
+With the aim of debunking myths and breaking down stereotypes, this four-hour walking tour in Rocinha is another one run by a local resident that aims to be respectful and non-intrusive to the neighbourhood’s residents.
+This tour takes you to meet locals who are happy to tell their stories about life in the favela.
+This is among the most highly rated favela tours in Brazil and offers the chance for a view of the cityscape from a good vantage point.
+From $36 per person.

 Vidigal favela is fast transforming into an up-and-coming neighbourhood in Rio de Janeiro, with hip bars and vibrant street art.
 It’s testament to the potentially transformative power of encouraging visitors to come from the outside to spend their money on local commerce.
 This tour combines an exploration of Vidigal favela with a guided hike up the verdant Two Brothers hill, where expansive views of the city are the reward for your efforts.
 Daily departures.
 From $36 per person.